- Top Sights

 Discover what Roman Britain was like at the remains of this important Roman staging post and settlement, including mansion (Roman Inn) and Bath House.

-Stunning Lichfield Cathedral is set within the beautifully serene Cathedral Close, and it’s a great place to visit for all the family.
-The 800 year old cathedral, is the third building on the site, and has a fascinating history.
+Stunning Lichfield Cathedral is a hidden gem in the heart of the country.
+The 800 year old cathedral is the third building on the site, and has a fascinating history.
+We invite you to come and discover in for yourself...

 Aimed at Children, aged between 5 and 12, this trail guides you around the city.
 Through a series of questions, tour goers get to find out fun and interesting facts about Lichfield including burnings at the stake and civil war shootings!
 At the end of the tour, children who answer...